-We've begun our exploration into history.
-As I mentioned last week in a time telling post, history for Montessori 3 to 6 year old children is about the learning the passage of time and the duration of time.
+We’ve begun our exploration into Montessori history and the concepts of duration and passage of time.
+As I mentioned last week in time telling post, history for Montessori 3 to 6-year-old children is about learning the passage of time and the duration of time.
 We ordered supplies to help us started on this journey.

 This week I am introducing the “Timeline of the Day” with a few specific exercises.
 One is simply identifying the different points of the day.
 I prepared images that he could color that depict various points throughout the day.
 Here is the FREE Timeline of my Day coloring pages file.
 Please don’t distribute and reserve for personal use only.
 Let me know if you have any issues with the file.